 In the heart of Gloucester, the 15th-century New Inn features a medieval courtyard, real ale pub and free Wi-Fi.
 There is also a traditional restaurant with period features.
-Beautifully restored, The New Inn Hotel offers cozy rooms with exposed beams and original features.
+Beautifully restored, The New Inn Hotel offers cozy rooms, many with exposed beams and original features.
 All rooms have a private bathroom, tea and coffee facilities and a TV.

 Free Wi Fi